josmar-crwdstffng/angular/aio/content/guide/component/component-example.md

 <div class="alert is-helpful">

-To explore the sample component styles application used in the [Component style][AioGuideComponentStyle] topic, see <live-example name="component-styles" title="live example"></live-example>.
+To explore the sample component styles application used in the [Use of component style][AioGuideComponentUseStyle] topic, see <live-example name="component-styles" title="live example"></live-example>.

 </div>